John Elliott Cairnes: Work

-Cairnes' exposition of the natural or social limit to free competition, and of its bearing on the theory of value: He points out that in any organised society there can hardly be the ready transference of capital from one employment to another, which is the indispensable condition of free competition; while class distinctions render it impossible for labour to transfer itself readily to new occupations.
-Society may thus be regarded as consisting of a series of noncompeting industrial groups, with free competition among the members of any one group or class.
-Now the only condition under which cost of production will regulate value is perfect competition.
+Cairnes' exposition of the natural or social limit to free competition, and of its bearing on the theory of value: He points out that in any organised society, there can hardly be the ready transference of capital from one employment to another, which is the indispensable condition of free competition; while class distinctions render it impossible for labour to transfer itself readily to new occupations.
+Society may thus be regarded as consisting of a series of non-competing industrial groups, with free competition among the members of any one group or class.
+Now, the only condition under which cost of production will regulate value is perfect competition.
 It follows that the normal value of commodities-the value which gives to the producers the average and usual remuneration will depend upon cost of production only when the exchange is confined to the members of one class, among whom there is free competition.
 In exchange between classes or non-competing industrial groups, the normal value is simply a case of international value, and depends upon reciprocal demand, that is to say, is such as will satisfy the equation of demand.
-This theory is a substantial contribution to economical science and throws great light upon the general problem of value.
+This theory is a substantial contribution to economic science and throws great light upon the general problem of value.
 At the same time, it may be thought that Cairnes overlooked a point brought forward prominently by Senior, who also had called attention to the bearing of competition on the relation between cost of production and value.
 The cost to the producer fixes the limit below which the price cannot fall without the supply being affected; but it is the desire of the consumer-i.e. what he is willing to give up rather than be compelled to produce the commodity for himself that fixes the maximum value of the article.
 To treat the whole problem of natural or normal value from the point of view of the producer is to give but a one-sided theory of the facts.

 Cairnes' defence of the wages fund doctrine: This doctrine, expounded by Mill in his Principles, had been relinquished by him, but Cairnes still undertook to defend it.
 He certainly succeeded in removing from the theory much that bad tended to obscure its real meaning and in placing it in its very best aspect.
 He also showed the sense in which, when treating the problem of wages, we must refer to some fund devoted to the payment of wages, and pointed out the conditions under which the wages fund may increase or decrease.
 It may be added that his Leading Principles contain admirable discussions on trade unions and protection, together with a clear analysis of the difficult theory of international trade and value, in which there is much that is both novel and valuable.
-The Logical Method contains an exposition and defence of Ricardo's theory of rent; and the Essays contain a criticism of Frédéric Bastiat's economic doctrines.
+The Logical Method contains an exposition and defence of Ricardo's theory of rent, and the Essays contain a criticism of Frédéric Bastiat's economic doctrines.